pauldmccarthy/fslpy/README.md

 -------------

 `fslpy` is documented using [sphinx](http://http://sphinx-doc.org/).
-You can build the API documentation by installing `sphinx` and `sphinx-rtd-theme`, and
+You can build the API documentation by running:
-running:

     python setup.py doc